 *(Provided by the Group)

-Prices in brackets are correct as of April 2015 and are from our own Scout Shop - Shop4Scouts which supports our Group.
+Prices in brackets are correct as of November 2017 and are from our own Scout shop - Shop4Scouts which supports our Group.

 Badges are provided by the Group.